 - A standard pub measure (35 ml) of spirits (40% alcohol by volume).

-- Men should drink no more than 21 units of per week, no more than four units in any one day, and have at least two alcohol-free days a week.
+- Men should drink no more than 14 units of per week, spread evenly over several days and with at least two alcohol-free days a week.

 - One unit of alcohol is 10 ml (1 cl) by volume, or 8 g by weight, of pure alcohol.
 For example, one unit of alcohol is about equal to: